trobarg/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

+- [x] I completed the prerequisites for this deliverable (Simon deployed, GitHub link, Git commits)
 - [x] **HTML pages** - I wound up creating 6 HTML pages, 1 for each of the following: home, practice, login, signup, user profile, and helpful information.
 - [x] **Proper HTML element usage** - I was a little unsure where it was most appropriate to use <div> vs <section>, but I did make use of HTML elements to organize the content of my website pages.
 - [x] **Links** - I included links, often embedded in buttons, everywhere I thought it made sense to do so for navigating between pages.
 I also included the link to this GitHub repository.